1932 Alabama Crimson Tide football team: VPI

 Against the Fighting Gobblers of VPI (now known as the Virginia Tech Hokies), Alabama won 9–6 on homecoming at Denny Field.
 After a scoreless first quarter, the Gobblers took a 6–0 lead in the second after Ray Mills threw an 18-yard touchdown pass to Al Casey.
 In the third, the score was cut to 6–2 after a bad snap to Casey from the center resulted in a safety.
 Later in the quarter Alabama took a 9–6 lead that it held to the end of the game when Dixie Howell scored a touchdown on a nine-yard run.
-The victory improved Alabama's all-time record against VPI 1–0.